-The lasting impression of The Heart is a Lonely Hunter was it made me think about my reading habits?
-McCullers wasn’t from the D/deaf community but she deftly wrote about the experience for her main character, John Singer.
+The lasting impression of The Heart is a Lonely Hunter was it made me think about my reading habits.
+The main character, John Singer, was from the D/deaf community.
 It made me realise I had never read a book written by someone from the D/deaf community before, and I wondered if that was the same for others.

 It’d be wonderful if I could share these stories with you – it’s an easy way for you to support these emerging writers too.
 Just click the red button below to check out our collections.